-- 4.1 The definition of safeguarding (Keeping Children Safe in Education 2023) has been expanded to specifically mention 'mental and physical' health.
-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - · protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 4.2 Child protection is part of safeguarding and promoting welfare.
-Child protection is the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 4.3 We recognise that, because of their day-to-day contact with our students, our school staff are best placed to identify concerns early, provide help for children (under the age of 18 years old) and prevent concerns from escalating.
-The school will therefore: - provide a safe environment in which children feel secure, can learn and are encouraged to talk and are listened to; - ensure that children know there are adults in the school whom they can approach if they feel worried; - remember that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or that they may not recognise their experiences as harmful; - be aware that children may be at risk of abuse or exploitation in situations outside their families in many ways including sexual abuse, domestic abuse in their own intimate relationships, criminal exploitation, serious youth violence, county lines and radicalisation. - offer opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse (including content that explores child on child abuse and online safety training);
+- 4.1 The definition of safeguarding (Keeping Children Safe in Education 2024) has been expanded to specifically mention 'mental and physical' health.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes. - 4.2 Child protection is part of safeguarding and promoting welfare.
+Child protection is the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.